Tips & Tech

 How often does an e-bike need to be serviced?

 An e-bike is as simple to maintain as a non-electric bike.
-The electrical system does not require you to carry out any ‘maintenance’ as such - just remember to look after the battery (have a look at this FAQ for more detail.
+The electrical system does not require you to carry out any ‘maintenance’ as such - just remember to look after the battery (have a look at this FAQ for more detail: How do I look after my e-bike battery?).
 As with a non-electric bike, to keep it in top shape and maintain the manufacturer’s warranty cover, we recommended the following service interval:

 - Complimentary ‘wearing in’ service/check: six weeks or 200 km after purchase, whichever comes first.
 This service is free of charge, and we encourage you to bring your bike in;